Alignment

 To further improve PSF quality, run focus diversity phase retrieval (FDPR) on camsci1 to derive a new non-common-path correction DM shape.

-1. Configure fwsci1 with the narrowband methane filter CH4-875
+1. Configure fwsci1 with the narrow-band methane filter CH4-875

 2. Place stagesci1 at preset fpm

-3. Define a ROI centered on the core of the PSF
+3. Define a ROI centered on the core of the PSF of size 369x369

 4. Adjust exposure times as needed to have plenty (25000–30000) of counts in the peak of the PSF